 4. It’s packed full to the brim with content

-If your presentation consists of 120 slides of header-to-footer bullet points, then it goes without saying that something has gone terribly wrong.
+If your sales pitch presentation consists of 120 slides of header-to-footer bullet points, then it goes without saying that something has gone terribly wrong.
 No-one is going to be able to sit through it pain free – and you don’t want your audience to be in pain, do you?

-Don’t be afraid to take a good, critical look at your presentation.
+Don’t be afraid to take a good, critical look at your business presentation.
 Ask yourself what really needs to be there, and what can be excluded.
 Is there a different way you can make that content-heavy slide simpler, and easier to understand?
 Perhaps a good graphic or visual story might help.

 5. You always skip a few slides when in use